mihikaparmar/Diabetes-Detection-Program/README.md

-# Diabetes-Detection-
+# Diabetes-Detection-Program
-This Project is made in c++ using turbo c.
+This Project is made in C++ using Turbo C.